DucHoangManh/duchoangmanh.github.io/content/posts/technical/go-tips-and-optimization-notes.md

 ```

 ### 3. Mutate a slice the right way
-Slice has a pointer to a backing array no not mean that it can be mutated by value
+Slice has a pointer to a backing array do not mean that it can be mutated by value
 Let's look at the slice header from reflect package (a runtime representation of a slice but the idea is the same):
 ```go
 type SliceHeader struct {